-The Innovate FP project works to expand desirable, affordable, quality, voluntary family planning (FP) options to better meet the changing needs and desires of women throughout their reproductive lives.
-Innovate FP is a five-year contraceptive technology research project awarded to FHI 360 by the U.S. Agency for International Development (USAID).
+FHI 360 believes in the power of innovation to expand desirable, affordable, quality, voluntary family planning (FP) options to better meet the changing needs and desires of women throughout their reproductive lives.
+This goal drives the work of Innovate FP, a five-year contraceptive technology research project awarded to FHI 360 by the U.S. Agency for International Development (USAID).
 The project builds on previous work under the USAID-funded Envision FP project.

-The goals and activities of the project align with these specific research aims:
+The goals and activities of Innovate FP align with three specific research aims:

 - Refine existing contraceptive methods